mprot/msgpack-js/README.md

 ```typescript
 function Union(branches: Branches): Type<any>;
 ```
 can be used, which creates a type out of the predefined branches.
 Each branch consists of an ordinal and a type.
 If a type should be encoded or decoded, that is not part of the union definition, an exception will be thrown.
+Also, `branches` needs to define a function to determine the ordinal number from a value.

 Here is an example, how to define a union:
 ```typescript